 Then I treat the plants with Safer insecticidal soap.
 So named because it's safe for the environment, it controls soft-bodied insects without harming plants like harsher soaps may.
 (Don't use dishwashing liquid on succulents.)
 I mix 4 or 5 tablespoons of concentrated Safer soap to a gallon of water, then dip a long-handled, soft-bristle brush into the solution and scrub the pads.

-This removes the insects (which are not mealybugs, a common misconception), won’t scratch the pads, and leaves a soapy residue that inhibits the pests’ regeneration.
-I do this “as needed”—about every six weeks in the summer.
-In winter, if the problem persists, I spray with Neem oil.
+This removes the insects (which are not mealybugs, a common misconception), won't scratch the pads, and leaves a soapy residue that inhibits the pests' regeneration.
+I do this "as needed"---about every six weeks in the summer.

 Insects nestled within the waxy white fuzz are rich in carminic acid, a red liquid that repels ants, birds and other predators.
 Used by ancient Aztecs to color woven fabric, cochineal scale was highly prized by Spanish conquistadors, who considered it second in value only to New World silver.